Indicia-Team/indicia-docs/developing/data-model/occurrences.rst

 1st December, 2019 and ends on 29th February, 2020.
 Spring, Summer and Autumn
 follow, starting on the 1st of March, June, and September.

+Note that the strict definition of a century is used, not the one that is popularly understood.

 .. tip::

   Rarely will you want to mess with the 3 date component fields.
 If you submit